cebcar/DevOps/docs/tuxedo/Tuxedo.md

 - Continuing Education for developer; uses a ZenHub Board
   - valuable experience for Penguins development
 - high-level roadmap of Tuxedo project
-- maybe a repo project containing CE notes and OKplans
+- maybe a repo project containing CE notes and plans
 <br/><br/>